16 min read

 Thinkific Communities With Thinkific plan No Yes Courses Thinkific course creators

-Discord Free–$9.99/mo No No (by default) Limited Casual creator communities
+Discord Free - $9.99/mo No No (by default) Limited Casual creator communities

 The Cost Difference Is Massive

 Compare that to Skool’s $99/month ($1,188/year).
-Over three years, you’d spend $3,564 on Skool.
-A comparable WordPress setup might cost $600–$900 total over the same period.
-The savings compound fast.
+Over three years, you’d spend $3,564 on Skool’s individual plan.
+A comparable BuddyNext plus Learnomy setup costs $600 - $900 total over the same period.
+The gap compounds every year you stay.

-BuddyX and Reign: The Right Themes Make the Difference
+BuddyX and Reign: The Design Layer

-Monetization Without Platform Fees
+Monetization Without the Cut

 Is There a Learning Curve?